BeeChains/the.inneri/index.md

  ##  [write one-pager about the 'Cosmic I Awareness'.](https://chat.openai.com/chat)

-  The concept of the "Cosmic I Awareness" refers to the idea that there is a universal consciousness or awareness that pervades the entire cosmos.
+<p>The concept of the "Cosmic I Awareness" refers to the idea that there is a universal consciousness or awareness that pervades the entire cosmos.
 This consciousness is often described as infinite, boundless, and all-encompassing, and it is seen as the ultimate source of all existence.

 In some spiritual teachings, the "Cosmic I Awareness" is seen as the ultimate reality and the true nature of the self.
 It is believed that all individual beings are expressions of this universal consciousness, and that by connecting with it, one can access a state of unity, peace, and enlightenment.